timm/tested/docs/onStats.md

 Parametric methods assume that the numbers come from a bell-shaped curve (single max value, symmetrical distributions).
 - those assumptions can be unrealistic but they do simplify the analysis.
-- e.g. cohen-D: two numbers are different if their separation is larger than `std*d`
+- e.g. the `cohen-D` parametric effect-size method says that  two numbers are different if their separation is larger than `std*d`
   - As to what value of d to use, a widely cited paper by Sawilowsky [^saw] (this 2009 paper has 1100 citations). asserts that “small” and “medium” effects can be measured using